⚡ Free Tool + Guide

 Latency (Ping)

 Under 50ms is ideal.
 High ping causes buffering on live sport even with fast download.
+Check the ping result above alongside your Mbps.

 🔄